 Foodservice sanitation as it applies to every phase of foodservice operations.
 Emphasizes cleanliness and protection of the health of the public served as well as of the organization's staff.
 Includes a certification exam that fulfills the state requirements.

 Required Program Course (1 hour) Cr.
 Hrs.

-HPI 110 Foodservice Sanitation Certification 1
+HPI 110 Foodservice Sanitation Certification .
+1

+Total Seme ester Credit Hours 1

 HOSPITALITY INDUSTRY: HOTEL/MOTEL MANAGEMENT

 Program Code: B.HIM.CER